 Cash maternity benefits: Must have at least 3 months of contributions in the 12 months immediately before the 6-month period (January-June, April-September, July-December, or October-March) in which the birth or miscarriage occurred.
 Benefits are paid for up to four births, including miscarriages.
-Medical certification of the pregnancy and a birth certificate are necessary.
+Medical certification of the pregnancy and a birth certificate must be provided.